 But IMMray™ is more than a technology, it is a systematic approach, based on cutting-edge bioinformatics, to finding the most clinically relevant changes that appear in the blood, and combining this knowledge into a “disease fingerprint” – also called a biomarker signature – that is highly specific to the particular disease.

 In 2017, Immunovia, Inc. was established in Marlborough, Massachusetts.
-The IMMray™ PanCan-d test, the first blood-based test dedicated to the early detection of pancreatic cancer, will be offered as laboratory developed test (LDT) exclusively through Immunovia, Inc in the second quarter of 2021.
-Link to blinded validation study poster USA
+The IMMray™ PanCan-d test, the first blood-based test dedicated to the early detection of pancreatic cancer, is offered as a laboratory developed test (LDT) exclusively through Immunovia, Inc. For more information see www.immunoviainc.com.
+The European launch plan will be communicated during the second half of 2021.

 Immunovia has been a listed company since 2015, with shares traded (as IMMNOV) on Nasdaq First North in Stockholm and since 3 April 2018 traded on Nasdaq Stockholm.
-The company is headquartered in Lund, Sweden.
-In the same location, Immunovia Dx Laboratory will comply with the rules and regulations set for testing services in the European markets. .
+The company has 60+ employees, and is headquartered in Lund, Sweden.